-In many states, a new governor has just been elected-in 2018, 17 current governors were not running for reelection in November, while 36 states held gubernatorial elections.
-Next comes the hard work for governors and their teams of delivering results for citizens.
-Yet, gubernatorial teams have a short span of time in preparing to take the reins in their state capitals..
+Out of the 36 gubernatorial elections last November, 26 resulted in the return of an incumbent while only one, Nevada's Steve Sisolak, lost.
+That left nine new governors taking office.
+Next comes the hard work for these governors and their teams of delivering results for citizens.
+Yet, gubernatorial teams have a short span of time in preparing to take the reins in their state capitals.

-On behalf of the IBM Center for The Business of Government, we are pleased to release this special report, Off to a Running State Capital Start: A Transition Guide for New Governors and Their Teams.
+On behalf of the IBM Center for The Business of Government, we are pleased to release this special report, Off to a Running State Capital Start: A Guide for New Governors and Their Teams.
 The report provides three lessons from Katherine Barrett and Richard Greene, a pair of veteran observers of state and local government management, to help gubernatorial teams move quickly and set the stage for a successful term in office.

-Over the course of 2015 and 2016, the IBM Center for The Business of Government collaborated with the Partnership for Public Service on a series of roundtables about key success factors in preparing to manage the national government as part of a presidential transition.
+The Business of Government collaborated with the Partnership for Public Service on a series of roundtables about key success factors in preparing to manage the national government as part of a presidential transition.
 These roundtables brought together multiple experts in public sector management, as well as current and former government officials involved in presidential transitions.
 The roundtable discussions contributed to a series of reports that focused on issues influencing transitions.
 A basic message emerged that has relevance at all levels of government: prioritizing good management early in the tenure of a new administration helps achieve positive results quickly, while a lack of management focus can derail successful implementation.

 In this special report, Barrett and Greene adapt the analysis and findings from our presidential transition series to the context of a state government.
-The authors use this information to develop recommendations for the many gubernatorial transitions that are taking place following the 2018 election.
+The authors use this information to develop recommendations for the new gubernatorial regimes that have taken power following the 2022 election.